Skip Navigation

 This article describes how to take an existing Node.js app and deploy it to Heroku.

-If you are new to Heroku, you might want to start with the Getting Started with Node.js on Heroku tutorial.
+If you’re new to Heroku, check out Getting Started with Node.js on Heroku.

 Prerequisites